Savana-Solutions/signalen/docs/adr/0003-management_command_delete_signals.md

 --------------------------------------------------------------------------------

-Delete all signals that are in the state "AFGEHANDELD" for more than 5 years
+Delete all signals that are in the state "COMPLETED" for more than 5 years

 ```
 python manage.py delete_signals o 1461